browserengineering/book/book/glossary.md

 __Style sheet__: A document resource that contains __CSS__ rules.

-__Tag__: The name of a particular type of HTML element, indicating its semantic function in the document.
+__Tag name__: The name of a particular type of HTML element, indicating its semantic function in the document.
 Usually comes with special style rules and functionality specific to it.